robbyhooker/Credit-Risk-Modeling/README.md

 ## Model Building

-Multiple models were built and compared, including:
+Multiple models were built and compared using sklearns modeling and metric packages.
+The models tested in this project include:

 - Logistic Regression
 - Decision Tree
 - Random Forest

-Hyperparameter tuning was performed using GridSearchCV to find the best parameters for the randon forest model.
+Hyperparameter tuning was performed using GridSearchCV to find the best parameters for the random forest model.

 ## Model Evaluation

 Models were evaluated using various metrics:
 - **Confusion Matrix**: To visualize the performance in terms of true positives, true negatives, false positives, and false negatives.
-- **ROC Curve**: To evaluate the model's ability to distinguish between classes.
+- **ROC Curve**: To evaluate the model's ability to distinguish between classes (Default vs Non-Default).
-- **AUC Score**: To quantify the overall performance.
+- **AUC Score**: Area under the ROC Curve to quantify the overall performance.

 ### Model Performance